 - How to Read Political Polls Like a Pro

 - Hints for Better Stories: A summary of Tips

 A great database of spending by local and state levels of government in New York

-A searchable database of federal spending: a way to track where your tax dollars go.
+- A database to look up where your tax dollars go

 Look up connections between money and poltics.